OpenRTX/sa8x8-fw/README.md

 This repository contains a replacement firmware application for the NiceRF SA8x8 family of radio modules.

-In contrast to the official factory firmware, two special commands (PEEK and POKE) enable direct register level control to a module's internal RDA1846S transceiver.
+In contrast to the official factory firmware, two special commands (PEEK and POKE) enable direct register level control to a module's internal AT1846S transceiver.
 Configuration of modules through this low level interface facilitates the use of advanced digital modes that are otherwise inaccessible.
+Refer to the included Python API example for a basic demonstration of using the firmware to transmit an [M17](https://m17project.org) baseband.

 **Note:** This firmware is not yet suitable as a drop-in replacement for the original firmware.
 Applications using the official factory firmware programming interface are not expected to function properly.